 Aprons also protect the wear and tear on your tops.
 Paw Brothers makes a wonderful waterproof apron that works well and has cute colors to choose from.

 I always wear rubber gloves when grooming for several reasons.
 First of all, wearing gloves saves you time in the long run because it helps spread shampoo over the coat quicker.
-Not only that, but wearing gloves also saves your hands and feels like a nice little massage for your pet.
+Wearing gloves also saves your hands and feels like a nice little massage for your pet.

 I love Ansell chemical rubber gloves because they protect you up to the elbows and mine have lasted for years!